ztype764/ztype764/README.md

 100% Java and Spring right now but I'm somewhat used to coding in python and C, I learnt a little HTML and CSS on the side too and now i can write some basic code in javascript too.

-I have been working in web ap development projects so i do have some knowledge about MERN Stack(can create basic MERN stack apps).
+I have been working in web app development projects so i do have some knowledge about MERN Stack(can create basic MERN stack apps).

 ----
 The purpose of this git is holding my projects (which i deem uploadable ;_; ) so that i can improve them later.